fairhopeweb/docs-4/about/is-budibase-right-for-me/1-example-1-crm.md

 Characteristics:

-- Multiple groups or teams of users.
+- Multiple groups or teams of users
 - Each group accesses their own set of data
-- Groups do not share data - they are segregated from each other
+- Groups do not share data.
+They are segregated from each other